galawaydude/data-place/100 operating-systems/Process Management.md

 - Context Switch Time = δ × Number of Context Switches
 - δ = Time taken per context switch

-CPU Utlization is basically, the complement of i
+CPU Utlization is basically, the complement of inefficiency, subtract the above value from 100
 ```